A Two-fold Randomization Framework for Impulse Control Problems: Reinforcement Learning for Randomized Impulse Control

 \subsection{A Temporal-Difference Error Method}

 Now, we present a reinforcement learning algorithm for the randomized impulse control problem with a TD loop.
 In particular, we use a TD scheme to estimate the ``policy evaluation'' step inside the randomized impulse–control framework.
+Our code is publicly available at \url{https://github.com/Zhouhao-Yang/A-Two-fold-Randomization-Framework-for-Impulse-Control-Problems}.

+Throughout this section we work in a simulator-based setting: we assume the structural form of the uncontrolled dynamics and costs, but we do \emph{not} assume that the drift $b$, volatility $\sigma$, or cost functions $f$ and $l$ are known in closed form.
+Instead, the algorithm only interacts with the environment through simulated trajectories and pointwise cost evaluations.
+All of our updates are therefore expressed in terms of these simulated paths and cost samples, without requiring explicit knowledge of $b$, $\sigma$, $f$, or $l$.

 We fix a uniform step size $\Delta t>0$ and horizon $T=M\Delta t$.
 At each grid point $t_i=i\Delta t$, we propagate

 where \eqref{eq:euler_maruyama} is the Euler--Maruyama discretization of the controlled SDE and \eqref{eq:survival_weight} tracks the {survival probability} $p_t$, which penalizes premature impulses through the randomized policy~$\pi$.